Haidar99-1/subscription-tracker/README.md

 ## 🎯 Introduction

 Subscription Tracker is a backend API service that helps users manage and track their recurring subscriptions.
-Whether it's Netflix, Spotify, or any other subscription service, this API provides comprehensive tools to monitor costs, renewal dates, and payment methods all in one place.
+Whether it's Netflix, Spotify, or any other subscription service, this API provides comprehensive tools to track costs, renewal dates, and statuses.

 ## 🛠️ Tech Stack